nfriedly/node-dreamhost-dns-updater/readme.md

 On Mac you can alternatively download the excellent [SleepWatcher](http://www.bernhard-baehr.de/) and make it run any time you computer wakes from sleep.

+Note: it currently only works on IPv4 addresses.
+PRs are welcome to add IPv6 Support.

 MIT License
 -----------